Spatial birth-death swap chains: Introduction

 \section{Introduction}

-Spatial point processes are in wide use in statistical modeling (see~\cite{illianpss2008} for an overview).
-It is typical to model finite point processes as being absolutely continuous with respect to a Poisson point process.
-That is, they have a density $f(x) / c$ where $f(x)$ is an easily computable function but the normalizing constant $c$ of the density is impractical to compute exactly.
-A Monte Carlo algorithm gains information about the density by studying random variates drawn from the distribution the density describes.
+Spatial point processes are in wide use in statistical modeling (see \cite{illianpss2008} for an overview).
+Typically finite point processes are modeled as being absolutely continuous with respect to a Poisson point process.
+That is, they have a density $f(x) / c$ where $f(x)$ is an easily computable function but the normalizing constant $c$ of the density is impractical to compute.
+A Monte Carlo algorithm gains information about $f(x) / c$ by studying random variates drawn from the distribution the density describes.

-In order to obtain such variates, a Markov chain is constructed whose stationary distribution matches the target distribution.
-Metropolis-Hastings chains for this problem run in discrete time (see~\cite{geyer1999}), and the spatial birth death chain approach of Preston~\cite{preston1977} runs in continuous time.
-In~\cite{cliffordn1994} it was noted that for some problems the Metropolis-Hastings approach appears faster than the continuous time methods.
+To obtain these variates, a Markov chain is built whose stationary distribution matches the target distribution.
+Metropolis--Hastings chains run in discrete time (see \cite{geyer1999}), and the spatial birth--death chain approach of Preston \cite{preston1977} runs in continuous time.
+In \cite{cliffordn1994} problems were given where the Metropolis--Hastings approach is faster than Preston's.

-There is a drawback to all of these Markov chain Monte Carlo methods in that unless the mixing time of the Markov chain is known ahead of time, the quality of the variates obtained is suspect.
-While heuristics such as the autocorrelation test (see~\cite{fishman1996}) can provide proof that a chain has not mixed, it is often difficult to establish the positive claim that a chain has mixed.
+The drawback of these Markov chain Monte Carlo methods is that unless the mixing time of the Markov chain is known, the quality of the variates is suspect.
+Heuristics such as the autocorrelation test can prove that a chain has not mixed, but cannot establish the positive claim that a chain has mixed.

-Perfect simulation algorithms are a solution to this problem, they generate samples exactly from the desired distribution without the need to know the mixing time of a Markov chain.
-Kendall~\cite{kendall1995} showed how the Coupling from the Past (CFTP) idea of Propp and Wilson~\cite{proppw1996} could be used together with a spatial birth and death chain to obtain samples from area-interaction processes.
-Kendall and M{\o}ller~\cite{kendallm2000} showed how this method could be extended to any locally stable point process using a method they called {\em dominated CFTP}.
-They also considered perfect sampling Metropolis-Hastings chains, but restricted these chains to only adding or deleting a point at each step.
+Perfect simulation algorithms solve this problem.
+They generate samples exactly from the desired distribution without the need to know the mixing time of a Markov chain.
+Kendall \cite{kendall1995} showed how the coupling from the past (CFTP) idea of Propp and Wilson~\cite{proppw1996} could be used together with a spatial birth and death chain to obtain samples from area interaction processes.
+Kendall and M{\o}ller \cite{kendallm2000} showed how this method could be extended to any locally stable point process using a method they called \textit{dominated CFTP}.
+They also considered perfect sampling using Metropolis--Hastings chains, but restricted these chains to only adding or deleting a point at each step.